-In reCAPTCHA v3, Google tracks users’ behaviors or actions on your site to determine if it’s a human or a bot.
-Then it assigns a score to the user’s action.
+In reCAPTCHA v3, Google tracks users’ behaviours or actions on your site to determine if it’s a human or a bot.
+Then, it assigns a score to the user’s activity.

-The user’s data collected is used to determine if the traffic is legit or not.
-A score between 0.0 to 1.0 is assigned to the action.
+The user’s data is used to determine whether the traffic is legit.
+A score between 0.0 and 1.0 is assigned to the action.
 A score of 1.0 is a good score, and 0.0 is a bad score.

-Now, when a form is submitted using the Gravity form, the reCAPTCHA v3 scores that are calculated based on the user behavior are stored with the form entry.
+When a form is submitted using the Gravity form, the reCAPTCHA v3 scores calculated based on the user behaviour are stored with the form entry.

 Gravity forms will now compare the action score to the threshold in your settings.
-If the score entry is less than or equal to that threshold, the message is sent to the spam folder.
+The message is sent to the spam folder if the score entry is less than or equal to that threshold.

-Google reCAPTCHA v3 is more advanced, secured, and provides an uninterrupted user experience during forms submission.
+Google reCAPTCHA v3 is more advanced and secure, providing an uninterrupted user experience during form submission.

-However, there is one aspect of user privacy that may be of concern to you.
+However, one aspect of user privacy may be of concern to you.

-Using Google v3 reCAPTCHA also means that your site user’s data will be sent over to the Google server.
-This puts less privacy control on the user and gives Google more users’ personal data.
+Using Google v3 reCAPTCHA also means your site user’s data will be sent to the Google server.
+This puts less privacy control on the user and gives Google more user data.

-Though according to Google, captcha’s API sends hardware and software information, including device and application data, back to Google for analysis, and the service is only used to fight spam and abuse.
+According to Google, the captcha’s API sends hardware and software information, device and application data, back to Google for analysis.
+The service is only used to fight spam and abuse.

 For more information on this privacy issue, read the help documentation on the Google blog.